-After making two t-shirts from the book ‘Oberteile nähen’ (in English: ‘Sewing Tops’) by The Couture Kira Denecke, I felt not comfortable enough to move on to the more fancy long sleeve shirts with stand-up collar or zipper.
+After making two t-shirts from the book ‘Oberteile nähen’ (in English: ‘Sewing Tops’) by The Couture Kira Denecke, I felt not comfortable enough to move on to the more fancy long sleeve shirts with stand-up collars or zippers.
 So I decided to give my basic round-neck and V-neck shirts a second chance and start a second trial of both.

-And the best thing I did not break my needle! 🙂
+And the best thing is I did not break my needle! 🙂

 Round-neck Shirt 2.0

-Afterwards I also dared to work on the round-neck with the cuff jersey for the neckline.
-And I tell you – it is so easy to work with this special cuffs!
+Afterward, I also dared to work on the round-neck with the cuff jersey for the neckline.
+And I tell you – it is so easy to work with these special cuffs!
 I had to laugh about myself and that I was afraid to cut it at first.

 My first pretty Jersey Shirts

 I guess you can see from my smile in these photos that I am much more comfortable wearing these shirts.
 They fit well and look good as well.
 The grey one is a bit ‘too boring’ for my taste, but the glitter in the cuff fabric makes a bit up for this.
 And I can tell you that I actually wore this jersey shirt a lot during the Covid-19 lockdown of the last months. 🙂

 As sewing with a normal jersey turned out quite a nice experience after all, I decided that it was time for the next adventure.
 I also bought some ‘French terry’ which is similar to jersey but has more of a knitted texture with loops on one side.
 It is often used for sweatshirts as well.